 • If you bring a refrigerator, it must not exceed 4.6 cubic feet.

 Please contact our office if you have any questions.

 Do you need a loft in your room?

-Students are allowed to have lofts to modify their personal rooms in O’Donnell Hall.
+Students are allowed to rent lofts to modify rooms that contain traditional bunked beds in O’Donnell Hall.

 For information on loft rentals, click here.